ekshaks/ragpipe/README.md

 - **merge** the retrieved docs across bridges to setup a context,
 - present the query and context to a language model to compute the final response

 The `represent-bridge-merge` pattern is very powerful and allows us to build and iterate over all kinds of complex retrieval pipelines, including those based on the traditional `retrieve-rank-rerank` pattern and more recent advanced RAG patterns.
 Evals can be attached to `bridge` or `merge` nodes to verify intermediate results.
+See examples below.

 ## Installation